-This Penn Quarter tapas house is José Andrés’s first-ever restaurant, though nothing feels dated after 26 years.
-Get a taste of where the ThinkFoodGroup began with your choice of five tapas, including chicken croquettes, garlicky shrimp, and flan with Catalan cream foam (menus are available here).
-Wine flights are an additional $25.
-Its Crystal City sibling is offering the same specials.
-Lunch and dinner; indoor, heated outdoor dining, and takeout.
+The Penn Quarter tapas house is José Andrés’s first-ever restaurant, though nothing feels dated after 30 years.
+Get a taste of where ThinkFoodGroup began with your choice of five tapas and dessert from a generous menu, including chicken croquettes, garlicky shrimp, and flan with Catalan cream foam (menus are available here).
+You’ll also find cocktail and wine specials, including $30 bottles of Cava.
+Lunch ($25) and dinner ($40).

 Kaz Sushi Bistro

 Chef Kaz Okochi helped pioneer DC’s creative sushi scene at his downtown Japanese restaurant, which opened in 1999.
 You’ll find a number of Kaz classics on the Restaurant Week menus—salmon nigiri with mango, tuna with olive, crunchy shimp rolls, and green tea tiramisu.
 Dinner ($40 and $55) only.